 The South Loop actually has two neighborhoods within it.
 There is Museum Park and a neighborhood called Printer’s Row.
 Printer’s Row is a historic neighborhood that features lots of cool, old brick buildings.
 These buildings used to be both publishing houses and printing plants.

 Museum Park, on the other hand, is a lakefront community filled with a selection of brand-new luxury apartments and ritzy coffee shops.
 It’s close to both Soldier Field and the campus of the Chicago Museum.
 The neighborhood has been growing steadily in popularity thanks to its trendy feel and the fact that it’s widely considered one of the best neighborhoods in Chicago for both professionals and young people, with a variety of things to do.

 The South Loop area is still in a big state of development, so new attractions are being added almost daily.

 Lakeshore East is tucked away where the river comes together with the Lake.
-It’s also one of the best neighborhoods in Chicago for people who want to be in nature.
+It’s also one of the best neighborhoods in Chicago for young professionals who want to be in nature.
 Situated just a stone’s throw from a sprawling, six-acre public park, Lakeshore East is a quiet place to call home.
 If you choose to live here, be aware that the location does require you to sacrifice proximity to public transportation and easy commutes.
 Although to make up for this, you always have the option to look into carshares.

 When you move to Chicago for work, the best neighborhoods in the city are close by.
 There really is a neighborhood for everyone.
 Enjoy these beautiful places to live with the help of Blueground.
-Blueground leases select properties and employ their in-house interior design team to furnish and equip these apartments so they are move-in ready.
-You won’t have to worry about anything at all, not even things like cleaning, maintenance or pest control.
+Blueground leases select properties and employs their in-house interior design team to furnish and equip these apartments so they are move-in ready.
+You won’t have to worry about anything at all, not even things like cleaning, maintenance, or pest control.
 All you have to do is show up and start living.